US Cash Products-Gasoline weakens as Irene fades

 U.S. GULF COAST <0#P-USG>

-Scheduling Cycle 49 conventional summer-grade M2 gasoline was seen done at 6.00, 5.75 and 5.50 cents over October RBOB futures, down half a penny.
+Scheduling Cycle 49 conventional summer-grade M2 gasoline was seen done at 6.00 and 5.75 cents over October RBOB futures, down a quarter cent.
 The transitional summer-to-winter M3 grade was seen done at 5.00 cents over and at 4.35 cents over for a Cycle 51-53 package.

 Scheduling Cycle 49 61-grade ultra-low sulfur diesel fell half a penny with deals done at 1.00, 0.65.
 0.60 and 0.50 cents over the October heating oil screen.